 This is one of my favorite positions to play against and I’ve been on the white side of it on numerous occasions.

 I have not listed every opening variation which can result in an IQP.
 To be honest, I have probably mentioned less than a third of them.
 These are, however, the openings in which an IQP is to be expected, and knowing how to handle it is a prerequisite for playing them.

-In the next article we are going to cover playing with an isolated queen’s pawn.
+In the next article we are going to cover playing with an isolated queen’s pawn, either attacking with it or playing for the d4-d5 breakthrough.
 The focus will be on attacking plans and ways to compensate for your structural disadvantage using offensive play before the weakness can be picked on by the defender!
 We are going to be covering positions from both players’ perspectives and looking at thematic games featuring an IQP.
 At the end of the article you will find practical exercises which should make understanding the intricacies of isolated queen’s pawn positions easier.